isralduke/thatbook/18-job.md

 > <a name="11:7">11:7</a> “Can you discover the essence of God?
 > Can you find out
 > the perfection of the Almighty?
-> <a name="11:8">11:8</a> It is higher than the heavens—what can you do?
+> <a name="11:8">11:8</a> It is higher than the heavens — what can you do?
-> It is deeper than Sheol—what can you know?
+> It is deeper than Sheol — what can you know?
 > <a name="11:9">11:9</a> Its measure is longer than the earth,
 > and broader than the sea.
 > <a name="11:10">11:10</a> If he comes by and confines you